 The HHC is also aware of positive examples of schools accepting asylum-seeking children in the last years, including in 2021 and 2022, while there is no data for 2023.
 However, regarding the administration of official documents, some problems were reported in the last years, although they were solved with the help of the HHC’s legal officer who explained the legal background of such children to the headmaster of that particular school.
 The Menedék Association also reported administrative barriers due to the lack of certificates providing for the attendance of primary school (8 grades) in the country of origin.
 Moreover, if the asylum-seeking child has special needs, they rarely have access to special education because of language barriers.

-UaSCs in Fót attend elementary and secondary school in Budapest, because the local elementary school is not willing to accept these children.
-Children in the Károlyi István Children’s Home find it hard to enrol in formal education for a number of reasons, such as the delays in providing them with documents (such as an ID card) and the lack of available capacity in the few schools that accept them.
+UaSCs in Fót attend elementary and secondary school in Budapest because the local elementary school is not willing to accept these children.
+Children in the Károlyi István Children’s Home find it hard to enrol in formal education for several reasons, such as the delays in providing them with documents (such as an ID card) and the lack of available capacity in the few schools that accept them.
 Children therefore need the support of NGOs so that they can successfully fulfil the obligations imposed by the school.
 In the last few years, the Menedék Association in cooperation with the legal guardians provided them the necessary help in this regard.

-Thus, in 2023, UaSCs still had significant difficulties in enrolling into schools.
+Thus, in 2023, as well as in 2024, UaSCs still had significant difficulties in enrolling into schools.
 Firstly, the submission of the letter of intent at the Embassy in Belgrade delayed their already difficult enrolments by an extra few weeks.
 Secondly, access to local primary school has not been resolved.
 Access to education could be ensured through many individual solutions, not at the system level.
-According to Menedék association, in 2023, three children with temporary protection status placed in Fót attended school.
+According to Menedék Association, in 2023, three children with temporary protection status placed in Fót attended school.
+In 2024, one UaSC placed in Fót attended school.
+In September 2025, thanks to the work of Menedék Association, all children of compulsory school age staying in Fót were enrolled in a public educational institution.
+They were mainly Ukrainians beneficiaries of temporary protection, but there were also two asylum seekers among them.[2]

 Education opportunities and vocational training for adults is only offered once they have a protection status under the same conditions as Hungarian citizens.
 In practice, asylum seekers can sometimes attend Hungarian language classes offered by NGOs free of charge.
-As opposed to 2019 and 2020, when the Menedék Association with the help of volunteers provided Hungarian language classes to the residents in Vámosszabadi, as well as in Győr, in 2021 they held programmes for different age groups and familiarised them with the Hungarian alphabet and numbers (the latter exclusively for children).
-In Balassagyarmat there has been no Hungarian language class provided in the last years to asylum seekers.
-Menedék Association did not visit Balassagyarmat or Vámosszabadi in 2022 or in 2023.
+AssociationIn Balassagyarmat there has been no Hungarian language class provided in the last years to asylum seekers.
+Menedék Association did not visit Balassagyarmat or Vámosszabadi in 2022, 2023 nor in 2024.
+In 2025, Menedék Association visited Balassagyarmant on some occasions.
+One of their clients attended their Hungarian conversation group in Budapest, for which he applied for a travel discount under Section 24 of the Asylum Decree, with the help of Menedék.
+This client is also learning Hungarian with the help of a volunteer of Menedék Association.[3]

 There are no accelerated education programs for out-of-school youth.
 There is no scholarship program that specifically supports foreigners living in Hungary or those granted international protection, only in the case of persons with temporary protection, there is the “Students at risk” program as a sub-program of the Stipendium Hungaricum scholarship program.
 There are no early childhood education and care opportunities.[4]